Predicting the mechanical properties of spring networks: Conclusions

 While derived over a spring-network, the results' derivation shown is relevant to many fields and systems in two ways.
 First the interaction between elements is almost always approximated as that of a simple spring, especially at small deformation.
 This is true for mechanical systems such as meta materials \cite{Rocks2017,Liu2019,Luo2023} and coarse grained mechanical models\cite{Bolander1998}, chemical systems such as self assemblies \cite{Kantor1987,Seung1988,Bailey2021,Underhill2004}, and many biological systems as well \cite{Moshe2018,Chen2014}.
 As such, the resulting theory, as is, is relevant to engineers, physicists, chemists, and biologist, and opens the possibility of rational design of materials.

 Second, the coarse graining process described here can be generalized to other, more complicated interactions, and is not limited to point masses connected by linear springs.
-Nonlinearities can be addressed by using higher orders terms (shape - related nonlinearities are actually addressed by the usage of a metric description).
-Formulated correctly it could apply to complex molecules, cell-cell interactions, and to polymer-networks.
+Nonlinearities can be addressed by using higher order terms (shape - related nonlinearities are already addressed by the usage of a metric description). {Adding angle - preferring interaction is also a relatively simple generalization that may be relevant even in polygonal networks (see appendix D for example)}.
+Formulated correctly it could also apply to complex molecules, cell-cell interactions, and to polymer-networks.
 Activity may be involved in it as well.
+It would be very interesting to see how the activity \cite{scheibner2020odd,sheinman2012actively}, or non trivial network topology \cite{sheinman2012nonlinear}) may couple to geometry, possibly giving rise to additional geometrical terms, resulting in a richer and more complex theory.

-Finally, the introduction of the new, $W$, quantities invites further investigation as to the nature of the solutions of eq.\eqref{eq: non_affine_cental}, both analytically, and numerically.
-It is known, for example, that the non-affine deformations have a characteristic scale \cite{Tsamados2009}, this formulation may allow further insight into their scale dependence.
-Other usages route would involve intelligent design - relating the required mechanical behavior to the non-affine deformations, and from that to the network structure.
+Finally, the introduction of the new, $W$, quantities invites further investigation as to the nature of the solutions of Eq.\eqref{eq: non_affine_cental}, both analytically (possible through Effective Medium \cite{sheinman2012nonlinear} approaches), and numerically.
+It is known, for example, that the non-affine deformations {become substantially less significant at large scales (though strictly scale independent) }\cite{Tsamados2009}, this formulation may allow further insight into their scale dependence, and possible interaction with curvature.
+Other usages would involve intelligent design - relating the required mechanical behavior to the non-affine deformations, and from that to the network structure.